Eejain/academic-kickstart/content/syllabus/_index.md

 It will be important to follow a few general guidelines to ensure that our lessons run smoothly and are enjoyable for everyone.

--   Class will officially starts 15 minutes after the meeting time- There will be no class break so we can end class earlier.
+-   Class will officially starts 15 minutes after the meeting time.
+There will be no class break so we can end class earlier.
 -   This course is provided in English since I can't speak German (yet).
 I also encourage you using English within group activities so that I can better facilitate your learning process.
 But don't struggle with language if you feel more comfortable using German to communicate with your peers.
 -   When engaging in discussions please be respectful and relevant.
 Being respectful includes addressing ideas offered by classmates in a constructive manner.
 Being relevant requires that comments made in class relate to the material in a way that enriches our learning.
 Everyone should and will have the chance to contribute to discussions.